rmastand/MODProducer/README.md

     ```
     The download script will skip any ROOT file that you have already downloaded and will resume any broken downloads.
 So you don't have to download all the files at once as long as you are downloading all of them to the same directory.
 Note that each file may take 5-10 minutes to download, depending on the quality of your internet connection.

+### Create the registry

-- Once you've downloaded the AOD files (these are ROOT files), you need to create what's called a "registry".
+Once you've downloaded the AOD files (these are ROOT files), you need to create what's called a "registry".
 A registry creates a map between event and run number, and the corresponding ROOT file.
 The registry creator is just an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") that you run N times for N files, each time simply recording which events and runs are there in a certain ROOT file, in a human readable format.
 Because this is an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer"), you need to initialize CMSSW environment variables first with `cmsenv`.
 You then create the registry using the Python script `create_registry.py`.
 This script takes two arguments:

     1. a path to the ROOT files that you want to process.
 Note that this is the same as the second argument in the previous command.
     2. a path to the registry file.